nitram2342/bruteforce-crc/README.md

 perl rewrite-as.pl bits test_hexbytes.txt > test_bitmsg.txt
 </pre>

+The brute-forcer expects simple newlines as line endings.
+If you have Windows text files ending in \r\n, you need to convert them.

 Back to the example, in this example the CRC is 10 bits long and starts at bit 49: